hifi-finance/hifi-liquidator-js/README.md

 $ yarn install
 ```

 4. Create a .env file and follow the `.env.example` file to add the requisite environment variables.
-This includes your wallet seed, selected account, API keys, and network information.
+This includes your wallet seed, selected account, selected liquidation strategy, API keys, and network information.

 ## Usage